 - Biology 101 and 102; Mathematics 111 or 112, Mathematics 141; and Economics 201.

 - Successful completion of the junior qualifying exam before the end of the junior year.

 Students should plan to take the Graduate Record Examination and make formal application for admission to Duke during the third year at Reed.
 In the summer following the third year, the student should begin work at Duke.

 Additional information may be obtained from the faculty adviser for the forestry-environmental sciences program.

 Medical schools value the breadth in educational programs offered by liberal arts colleges; coursework in the humanities and social sciences, as well as nonacademic factors, are important considerations for admission.
 Students should choose majors according to their academic interests, while including the following courses to fulfill the admission requirements of most medical schools:

 - One year of mathematics, including calculus (Mathematics 111)

-Precise admission and state residency requirements vary across medical, veterinary, and other health profession programs; for example, veterinary admission may require biochemistry or upper-division biology.
-Students should be acquainted with the specific requirements and programs of the schools to which they apply.
-In addition to formal prerequisites, psychology and sociology coursework may be beneficial preparation for the Medical College Admission Test (MCAT) as of 2015.
+Some programs may require biochemistry or additional biology, and most programs recommend psychology and social science coursework.
+Students should be acquainted with the specific admission and state residency requirements of the schools to which they apply.
+Psychology and social science coursework may be beneficial preparation for the revised Medical College Admission Test (MCAT) as of February 2015.